bigscience-workshop/bigscience/jz/slurm/README.md

 scancel -u <userid> -p <partition>
 ```

+### tips

+- if you see that `salloc`'ed interactive job is scheduled to run much later than you need, try to cancel the job and ask for shorter period - often there might be a closer window for a shorter time allocation.

-# show the state of nodes
+## show the state of nodes
 ```
 sinfo -p PARTITION
 ```